jeanetteoh/SPLICE/README.md

 0
 ```

-and yielding the following output for user 2:
+lastly, yielding the following output for user 2:

 ```
 Displaying Pluto's Cart